Hidden and Famous Sites in the Sacred Valley in Peru

 Pisac traditional market

 The thriving market occurs in and around the town’s main square, where you can shop for hand-painted ceramic beads and find the occasional bargain.
 Several excellent artisan stalls are open daily, selling everything from baby alpaca blankets to sweaters.
-Still, as tourism has increased, many products’ quality and authenticity have decreased.
+Still, as tourism has increased, the quality and authenticity of many products have decreased.

-The best day to visit the market is Sunday, when the locals descend from the surrounding mountain villages to sell fresh produce.
+The best day to visit the market is Sunday, when locals from the surrounding mountain villages descend to sell fresh produce.
 Plaza Constitución: There is a craft market every day from 8 a.m. to 3 p.m.

 The fortress of Pisac

 Access to the main road: every day from 6:30 a.m. to 3:00 p.m.; trailhead in town daily from 8 a.m. to 5 p.m.
 By car, it takes 20 minutes to travel.
 You can return the same way or go down the well-marked hiking trail to Pisac (45 minutes).
-Perched high above a valley floor mosaic-patterned with fields and bordered by centuries of terraces amid giant landslides, the fortress displays magnificent stonework, including water pipes and steps.
+Perched high above a valley floor, mosaic-patterned with fields and bordered by centuries-old terraces amid giant landslides, the fortress displays magnificent stonework, including water pipes and steps.

 They have been carved out of solid rock—and panoramas.
-It takes about an hour and a half to climb to the citadel via a steep and well-signposted path; only try if you are fit and have adapted well to the altitude.
+It takes about an hour and a half to climb to the citadel via a steep, well-signposted path; only try if you are fit and have acclimated to the altitude.

 You can see the Sacred Valley north from the saddle on the hill: wide and flat at the base but rising skyward in green, rocky pinnacles.
 To the south, the valley closes, but the mountains continue, massive and steep, casting shadows on each other.